Prograda/Skybolt/README.md

 * FFT-based ocean wave simulation and rendering
 * Extensible entity component framework
 * [CIGI](https://en.wikipedia.org/wiki/Common_Image_Generator_Interface) support
-* [JSBSim](https://github.com/JSBSim-Team/jsbsim) flight dynamics model integration
 * [Bullet](https://github.com/bulletphysics/bullet3) physics integration
 * Python API
-* Sprocket GUI application, a sandbox for interactive scenario execution and testing
+* Qt widget library for creating GUIs for geospatial applications

 ## Contact
 Skybolt created and maintained by Matthew Reid.
 To submit a bug report, please [raise an issue on the GitHub repository](https://github.com/Prograda/Skybolt/issues).
-For other queries, please our [contact form](https://prograda.com/contact).
+For other queries, please use our [contact form](https://prograda.com/contact).

 ## License
 This project is licensed under the Mozilla Public License Version 2.0 - see the [License.txt](License.txt) file for details.